dauphinpasdroit/budibase-with-traefik-docker/README.md

 ## Introduction

-The idea of the repository is to deploy a budibase instance, with a reverse proxy (Treafik) and an automatically generated certificate to use 443 and TLS.
+The idea behind this repository is to deploy a budibase instance with a reverse proxy (Treafik) and an automatically generated certificate, in order to expose over 443 and TLS.

 The certificate will be automatically generated using Let's Encrypt.